 So, picking the right kind of travel bag is pretty much the only thing I do right when it comes to packing.
 I have tried to overcome my hatred for packing in many ways, some of which have been working well so far.
 In an attempt to learn to pack more lightly, my packing routine now involves making an incredibly detailed list of what I may need – I even have it written down on a blog post, actually.
 Who knows that someone else may learn from my (err, let’s call it) experience.

-To read more of my packing tips, check my post “My Ultimate Packing List.”
+To read more of my packing tips, check my posts “All The Useful Backpacking Essentials For Long Term Travel” and “My Ultimate Packing List.”